tranvansang/express-transformer/README.md

 ### Validators:

-These plugins only validate, does not change the inputs in the paths.
+These plugins only validate, do not change the inputs in the paths.
 In other words, they have `validateOnly` be `false`.
 - `chain.exists({acceptEmptyString = false} = {})`: invalidate if the input is `undefined`, `null`, `''` (empty string), or omitted.
     If `acceptEmptyString` is `true`, empty string is accepted as valid.
 - `chain.is(value, options?: {force?: boolean})`: check if the input is value.